MyEtherWallet/mewify/README.md

         - I opened the app up and it died 😞.
         - I tried to send a transaction and it died.
         - I successfully sent a transaction but now my computer turned into a dragon and attacked me.
 Here is the TX ID as a link to etherscan.io because even though I'm being attacked by a rabid computer-dragon, I still understand how much easier it makes your life when I give you links.
-- We will be better at providing full support users we squash all these pesky bugs.
-Until then, file everything as a **GITHUB ISSUE, PLEEEEEASE!**

 ## Getting up and running